Why Is My Tax Refund So Small This Year?

 Tax Refund Delays Are Also Common

 Even if your refund amount is correct, delays can still happen.
-The IRS has warned taxpayers about:
+Extra review, return errors, and processing issues may all slow things down.

 When a Smaller Tax Refund Creates Financial Stress